Andrew Nielson is an AEA actor, cellist, and writer based in New York City.

 Andrew also originated the 6 role track of Benjamin/Micha/Naphtali (and others) in the outrageous but heartfelt new musical comedy The Unusual Tale of Mary and Joseph’s Baby at Firebone Theatre.
 Time Out New York raves: “Andrew Nielson, who recalls a Young Jim Carrey, gives the show real laughs!”

 In addition to his performance work, Andrew is an accomplished and award-winning writer and filmmaker.
-A member of the National Academy of Television Arts and Sciences, Andrew’s church satire series Plant: The Second Coming was included on the ballot for the 2017 Emmy Awards.
+A member of the National Academy of Television Arts and Sciences, Andrew’s church satire series Plant: The Second Coming was included on the nomination ballot for the 2017 Emmy Awards.
 Plant was also recognized by the Indie Series Awards (including a nomination for Andrew as Best Comedy Writer and Best Comedy Director), as well as screening at the world-renowned Nashville Film Festival, Hollyweb Festival, and NYC Web Fest (Best Writing Nomination).
 Plant’s second season premiered in 2016 at The Anthology Film Archives.

 Recently, Andrew co-wrote and performed An Evening with Eustace and Laurie Brockovich at The Duplex Cabaret Theatre.
 Eustace and Laurie started as characters in the public-access parody sketch series Dabblin’!
 With Eustace and Laurie Brockovich.
 You can see more of Andrew’s sketch comedy work HERE.